taterer/rx-jsx/README.md

 # Rx-JSX
-Basic example for using JSX with RxJS without React
+A familiar way to develop a front end using JSX without React.
+Prop drilling and lifecycle events are all replaced with a new RxJS engine.

-With a basic router implementation
+This example includes a basic router implementation

 # Getting started
 Install dependencies with `yarn`

 Start the app with `yarn start`

-For collaborative drawing using sockets, also start the server with `yarn start:server`
+For collaborative drawing using sockets, also start the server with `yarn start:server` and set SOCKETS_ENABLED=true in a `.env` file.

-# RxJS training
+# Learn RxJS
 Open the site in the browser to see the instructions for the exercises.
 Each exercise will require code changes, which should be done within the src directory of this repository.

 # Theory